Colleges Could Do More To Help Student Parents Pay For Child Care, Watchdog Says

 Student parents make up 22% of the undergraduate population, according to the GAO.
 And given the push to improve college graduation rates — and cut down on folks who are having trouble paying back student loans, but never finished their degree — Reichlin Cruse of the Institute for Women's Policy Research says it's time to start thinking of student parents in "a holistic way."

-"You have to talk about child care when you're talking about our goals around post-secondary or college attainment," she says.
+"You have to talk about child care when you're talking about our goals around postsecondary or college attainment," she says.